ProtoDigitalUK/proto_ssrg/packages/ssrg-dom-strict/README.md

-# Proto SSRG DOM
+# Proto SSRG DOM Strict

-SSRG DOM is responsible for turning vanilla JSX/TSX into HTML.
+SSRG DOM Strict is responsible for turning vanilla JSX/TSX into HTML.
+It offers a strict subset of elements and attributes that are allowed to ensure an accessible and modern web experience.

 ## Example